apmiller108/beatbrain/PROJECT.md

 - [ ] Ensure no plaintext storage of API credentials
 ### TODO: Write tests for setting feature
 - [ ] end to end test

+## TODOs continue e2e testing
+### TODO figure out how to seed the appDatabase with user preferences and settings
+### TODO Cache sqlite3 builds
+### TODO write e2e test for configuring the mixxx database

 ## TODOs for Feature: Playlist generation (Phase 1)
 ### TODO: build module to making requests to Anthropic's claude.
 Add @anthropic-ai/sdk npm package
 - [ ] Make request with list of tracks fetched from the Mixxx database